Adding a table to a database

 To add a table to a database, you can:

-Create a completely new table
+Create a table from a schema definition

 Clone an existing table